codecarrotlabs/blog.codecarrot.net/_posts/update/2017-09-03-want-to-write-for-us.md

 Is your writing goal to get published by one of your favorite websites?

-**CodeCarrot is looking for contributors.**
+**CodeCarrot is looking for writers (contributors) with exceptional skills.**

+Content demand for the CodeCarrot's blog is growing rapidly, and we are expanding our network of external writers.
+We're looking for experienced writers who can deliver high-quality blog posts.

-CodeCarrot seeks practical, actionable advice on business, growth, project management, design, dev, and tips that will help people in their own journey.
+CodeCarrot seeks practical, actionable advice on business, growth, project management, design, coding, tips and tricks that will help people in their own journey.

+👉 Requirements:

+✅ Experience in professional writing
+✅ Impeccable spelling and grammar
+✅ Understanding of online audiences
+✅ Excellent research skills
+✅ Fluency in English

-Contributors looking to send readers to their website, portfolio or book can opt for a link in their bio of payment.
+The demand for articles may vary, and contributors looking to send readers to their website, portfolio can opt for a link in their bio of payment.

 ## Ready to get started?
 Consult this checklist:

-* To get a sense for the type of work we publish, read our site!
+* To get a sense for the type of work we publish, [read our site](/)!
 That’s the best way to familiarize yourself with our voice and style.
-* Then, [check out our contributor guidelines](//codecarrot.zendesk.com/hc/en-us/sections/115000388872-Contributor-Guidelines).
+* Then, [check out our contributor guidelines](//codecarrot.freshdesk.com/support/solutions/folders/35000173707).
 We love writers who pay close attention to detail and submit their posts in our preferred manner.
-* Share your Dropbox Paper with **[contact@codecarrot.net](mailto:contact@codecarrot.net)**.
+* Share your Dropbox Paper with **[yashu@codecarrot.net](mailto:yashu@codecarrot.net)**.
 Make sure we can edit it.
 * Allow one-two weeks for a response to your pitch or submission before following up (We get a lot of ‘em!).

 What topics would you like to see covered on CodeCarrot Blogs?
 You can comment in this [card](//trello.com/c/lUGGS5Qa).